 Fortunately, the only time I get messages from people like this is when they want to know how they can change.
 I never get messages telling me they know they are abusive and don’t care.

 I learned about my own abusive behavior very late in life and lost every relationship because of it.
 After my marriage ended, I knew something had to change or I would never be happy, whether I was in a relationship or not.

 My healing journey was difficult but I did it and so can you.
 Abusive behavior comes from not knowing that there are other ways to get your needs met.
 When you feel the need to control or manipulate, it’s likely because you haven’t learned healthy ways to express yourself or tell people what you want.

 For me, I always thought it would be easier to guilt those I love into giving me what I wanted instead of allowing them to be who they are.
 Once I learned how to heal from that behavior, everyone’s lives got easier.
 I no longer carried the burden of needing to control others, and they felt the freedom of being allowed to be themselves.

-If you’re not sure if you are emotionally abusive, I created this episode to help you figure it out.
+If you’re not really sure if you are emotionally abusive, I created this episode to help you figure it out.
 If after listening to the episode you think you may be doing emotionally abusive behavior and would like to stop doing that behavior, join the program by clicking the button below.
 The first four lessons are free with no obligation.